wacuuu/workload-collocation-agent/README.rst

 Configuration
 =============

-OWCA introduces simple but extensible mechanism to inject dependencies into classes and build complete software stack of components.
+WCA introduces simple but extensible mechanism to inject dependencies into classes and build complete software stack of components.
-OWCA main control loop is based on ``Runner`` base class that implements single ``run`` blocking method.
-Depending on ``Runner`` class used, the OWCA is run in different execution mode (e.g. detection, allocation).
+WCA main control loop is based on ``Runner`` base class that implements single ``run`` blocking method.
+Depending on ``Runner`` class used, the WCA is run in different execution mode (e.g. detection, allocation).

 Refer to full of list of `Components`_ for further reference.